 The appellation Coteaux d’Aix-en-Provence is one of the three western Provence appellations.
 The area of the appellation covers over 4,100 ha and extends from the Durance to the Mediterranean Sea, and from the Rhone Valley in the west to Sainte-Victoire Mountain in the east.

 The landscape of this western Provence is a succession of limestone mountain ranges forming the chains of Nerthe, Fare, Eguilles and Trevaresse, Costes … The vines are nestled between these moutains chain and on their hillsides.

 The slopes of Aix-en-Provence benefit from an annual sunshine of 2,900 hours and a Mediterranean climate influenced by the Mistral.

-Château Paradis is at the extreme north of the appellation, our vines flourish on the northeast limestone foothills of the Trevaresse and lower on the terraces of the Durance.
-The soils are predominantly shallow sandy clay and limestone soils on a limestone rock outcropping on some plots.
+Château Paradis is to the extreme north of the appellation, where our vines flourish on the northeast limestone foothills of the Trevaresse and lower on the terraces of the Durance.
+The soils are predominantly shallow stony and sandy clay-limestone over a limestone rock which breaks through the surface in some plots.

-Our vineyard benefits from a very particular geographical situation: the influence of the mistral coming from the Rhone valley and the cool downhill of the Alps by the Durance allows us to benefit from a Mediterranean climate, sunny, dry and hot.
-This soil-climate complex gives birth to fine rosé and white wines, balanced fresh, fruity and mineral.
-The reds are structured, powerful, fine and fruity.
+Our vineyards are in a very particular geographical situation: the influence of the Mistral wind coming down through the Rhône Valley and the cool air coming down off the Alps via the Durance river allow us the benefit of a sunny, dry and hot Mediterranean climate.
+This combination of soil and climate gives birth to fine rosé and white wines, which are well-balanced, fresh, fruity and mineral.
+The reds are well-structured, powerful, fine and fruity.